geekyjaat/spring-examples/README.md

     name: configserver
 ```

 Now we are all set up.
-Run the server and it will serve properties at `http://localhost:8888` from the git repo as per below URIs:
+Run the server with `java -jar spring-config-server-1.0.0.jar` and it will serve properties at [http://localhost:8888](http://localhost:8888) from the git repo as per below URIs: